-MineSAT deals with the carbonate equilibrium in two basic ways as it cycles a water: Conservation of Alkalinity or Conservation of Total Molar Carbon.
+WaterCycle deals with the carbonate equilibrium in two basic ways as it cycles a water: Conservation of Alkalinity or Conservation of Total Molar Carbon.

-Carbonate based Alkalinity is conserved in systems open to the atmosphere due to the free exchange of carbon dioxide (CO2) with the atmosphere.
+Carbonate based Alkalinity is conserved in systems open to the atmosphere such as cooling towers, due to the free exchange of carbon dioxide (CO_2) with the atmosphere.
 Molar carbon is conserved in totally closed, air tight systems.
 For most systems, carbonate calculations should be based upon the conservation of alkalinity.